Court hears 14 ‘credible’ expressions of interest in Joe.ie company

 Rossa Fanning SC, for BCP Fund Management, said in the light of promises to pay current rent during the term of the examinership, beginning this Friday with the payment of the May rent, his client was no longer opposing the examinership but was “very much reserving” its position.
 Counsel asked this be noted as part of the court order.

-Gavin Simons, solicitor for the interim examiner, said there had been “14 expressions of interest from credible parties” in the company in the ten days of the interim examinership.
+Gavin Simons, solicitor for the interim examiner, said there had been “14 expressions of interest from credible parties” in the company in the 10 days of the interim examinership.

 BPC Lending, the petitioner, had agreed to provide funding of €700,000 during the examinership, which can last up to 100 days.